Why You Need a Camel Coat: 4 Great Ways to Style

 Laura Whitmore exuded schoolgirl vibes in a camel coat paired with a collared dressLaura Whitmore exuded schoolgirl vibes in a camel coat paired with a collared dress in London, United Kingdom, on June 1, 2013 (Credit: WENN)

-You shouldn’t shy away from prints or patterns either, as a camel coat can give you the confidence to experiment with other aspects of your outfit.
+You shouldn’t shy away from prints or patterns, as a camel coat can give you the confidence to experiment with other aspects of your outfit.

 If you’re a minimalist with a capsule closet, a camel coat is the only one you need to see you through every social event.

 A major selling point for camel coats is their seasonless nature.
-It’s one coat that you can see you through from spring to fall and right through winter.
+It’s one coat you can see through from spring to fall and right through winter.

 Their slightly relaxed silhouette offers just enough room to layer up during the colder months while offering a little extra warmth during the early spring and summer.
 If you live in a colder climate, a camel coat is one that you’ll wear 365 days a year.

-The beauty of a camel coat is that you have endless styling options to choose from.
-While it all depends on the cut and silhouette that you choose, there are dozens of styling tips that work for every type of camel coat.
+The beauty of a camel coat is that you have endless styling options.
+While it all depends on the cut and silhouette you choose, dozens of styling tips work for every type of camel coat.

 We’re sharing a few of our favorites to give you a taste of what outfits you can create with your camel coat.